 2 Small Feathers

 Take each hoop and place the adhesive dots across the top.
 It doesn’t have to be perfect.
-Just have the smaller hoop have a shorter length then the next biggest hoop.
+Just have the smaller hoop have a shorter length than the next biggest hoop.
 See above.

 Cut a piece of string longer than you think you’ll need.